DevMilk/C-Neural-Network-Project-2019/README.md

 -Training is not fully optimized but it works very fast compared to high-level languages like Python and uses threads to speed up backpropogation and feed-forward functions

--Used only using C standart libraries
+-I wrote library using only C standart libraries

--Users can create topology of your neural network with hyperparameters, neurons per layer, activation functions per layer as you wish quickly with functions at MyNNLib.h library.
+-Users can create topology of their Neural Network with Layer Count, hyperparameters, Neurons Per Layer, Activation Functions per layer as they wish quickly with functions at MyNNLib.h library.

 -Users can initialize sample set using training set structures and functions in MyNNLib.h library